Nordic Main Market

 For price information, please see the current price list

 Nasdaq offers a unique and attractive alternative for companies to become global players.
-Through our dual-listings, companies get access to investors worldwide, superior trading efficiency and increased global visibility.
+Through our secondary listings, companies get access to investors worldwide, superior trading efficiency and increased global visibility.
 A secondary listing on Nasdaq makes you part of our large index family, further increasing your stock exposure to investors around the world.

 - Increased visibility and brand awareness